 Try Out Some Technology for Your Tune-ups

 There are actually a few car maintenance apps available to help you track when and what car service needs to be done.
 Some will even allow you to snap a picture of your receipts to keep a record of past work.
 You can show any new mechanic your vehicle’s history right off your smartphone.
-Thus, you may feel less constrained in going to a regular mechanic or even car shop for your auto repair and maintenance needs.
+Thus, you may feel less constrained in going to a regular mechanic or even a car shop for your auto repair and maintenance needs.

 Resources to Find Quality Car Service